davidebreso/gem-dev/toolkit/samples/rscreate/readme.txt

 the Resource Construction Set that are almost identical to the original, except for a few bytes.
 The recreated files do work

+The code works only in the large memory model.